milkibeka/work-day-planner/README.md

 # Work-day-planner

-This assignment requires me to build a work day planner displaying current date and time  and featuring a schedule that shows the times between 09.00 and 17.00 as one hour blocks.
+This is a work day planner app displaying current date and time  and featuring a schedule that shows the times between 09.00 and 17.00 as one hour blocks.
 For the current time and future dairy entries can be saved to local storage.

-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that I write.
+This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.

- It will have a clean, polished, and responsive user interface.
+ It has a clean, polished, and responsive user interface.

 ## Instructions